Control and dominance are ineffective strategies to child discipline because human beings are programmed to resist it with everything that they have.

 Let’s face it, babies and children are not easy, the planners of this world know that, too.
-Babies and children are “designed” to light up our hearts, otherwise no one would be making babies, right?
+Some even claim that babies and children are “designed” to light up our hearts, otherwise no one would be making babies, right?

 Even Gentle Discipline is Control

 When we talk about cooperation, natural consequences, bribes and non-punitive times in (or out), we are still looking for ways, even if gentle, to assert control over our children, to make them do as we want them to do.
 Just that now, we expect them to be happy about it.
 Even though some aspects have changed, ,ore change is needed.
 They are still weak as we are stronger; they are still wrong, as we are right, they need correction and we have the power to correct them.
 This is control.
 And control doesn’t work.
 Resisting control in an instinct of survival we are born with, there’s nothing we can do to change it.
 Or – we can understand it, and put it aside.
 Terrible, right?
 Twos and so forth.

 Disciplining toddlers is a thing, a wide ranged concern that starts, not surprisingly at around two years if age because at this age our little ones are starting to understand what they want, and to assert their autonomy.
 Not only that they now start to experience their autonomy, they are also now able to communicate it.
 And this is where the power struggles begin.
 We say something, they say “NO!”, and then we fight.
 Because we are stronger, they need to do as we say, they need to cooperate, they need to comply, they need to follow the rules.
 But the truth is, that they don’t “NEED” all that.
 Needs are what we are born with; they need autonomy, they need freedom of choice, they need peace, meaning, and connection.
 Everything else is a myth.